edespino/cloudberry-site/docs/data-loading/load-data-using-copy.md

 title: Load Data Using COPY
 ---

-# Load Data into Cloudberry Database Using `COPY`
+# Load Data into Apache Cloudberry Using `COPY`

-`COPY FROM` copies data from a file or standard input in a local file system into a table and appends the data to the table contents. `COPY` is non-parallel: data is loaded in a single process using the Cloudberry Database coordinator instance.
+`COPY FROM` copies data from a file or standard input in a local file system into a table and appends the data to the table contents. `COPY` is non-parallel: data is loaded in a single process using the Apache Cloudberry coordinator instance.
 Using `COPY` is only recommended for very small data files.

 The `COPY` source file must be accessible to the `postgres` process on the coordinator host.
 Specify the `COPY` source file name relative to the data directory on the coordinator host, or specify an absolute path.

-Cloudberry Database copies data from `STDIN` or `STDOUT` using the connection between the client and the coordinator server.
+Apache Cloudberry copies data from `STDIN` or `STDOUT` using the connection between the client and the coordinator server.

 ## Load from a file